- Clinton W. Josey, Jr.

 Serving on the Board of Directors since 2005, Laura L. Whiting is proud to be associated with the Dixon Water Foundation’s forward-thinking ranchers and conservationists.

-Ms. Whiting is Senior Counsel for Occidental Chemical Corporation, a leading manufacturer of chlorine, caustic, vinyl chloride monomer, PVC resins, silicates and resorcinol.
-For over 10 years, she has provided leadership and support for business functions critical to the safe production of useful chemical products, focusing on the regulatory areas of health, environment, safety, process safety, product stewardship, security and remediation.
-She started her legal career in the oil & gas practice at Gardere & Wynne, when oil was $10 a barrel, and transitioned to an environmental practice, serving as Assistant Regional Counsel with the U.S. Environmental Protection Agency, an associate at Winstead, Sechrest & Minick, a lawyer-on-loan for American Airlines, and a partner at Hunton & Williams, formerly Worsham, Forsythe & Wooldridge.
+Prior to joining Gardere in 2016, Ms. Whiting served as Senior Counsel for Occidental Chemical Corporation, a leading manufacturer of chlorine, caustic, vinyl chloride monomer, PVC resins, and silicates.
+For over 10 years, she provided leadership and support for business functions critical to the safe production of useful chemical products.
+She started her legal career in the oil & gas practice at Gardere & Wynne (now Gardere Wynne Sewell LLP), when oil was $10 a barrel, and transitioned to an environmental practice, serving as Assistant Regional Counsel with the U.S. Environmental Protection Agency, an associate at Winstead, Sechrest & Minick, a lawyer-on- loan for American Airlines, and a partner at Hunton & Williams, formerly Worsham, Forsythe & Wooldridge.

 Robert J. Potts

 Robert J. Potts is President and CEO of the Dixon Water Foundation.
 From 2004 through the summer of 2007, Potts was the General Manager of the Edwards Aquifer Authority, a regional regulatory agency created by the Texas Legislature to manage, enhance, and protect the Edwards Aquifer which spans eight counties in south central Texas, serves as the primary water source for more than one and a half million people, and supports numerous springs in the area, including the two largest springs west of the Mississippi River.